Gonolobus suberosus (L.) R. Br.

 Family - Asclepiadaceae

-Inflorescence - Axillary umbellate clusters of 2-10 flowers.
-Pedicels sparsely short pubescent with the same hairs as the leaves, to 1.5cm long.
+Inflorescence - Axillary umbellate clusters of 2-25 flowers, sessile to long-stalked, sometimes branched.
+Pedicels sparsely short pubescent with the same hairs as the leaves, to 1.5 cm.
 Pedicels with small subulate bracts at the base (1 per pedicel).
-Bracts to 1.5cm long, .3mm broad, ciliate-margined.
+Bracts to 1.5 cm long, ciliate-margined.